desmondwong1215/tp/docs/DeveloperGuide.md

     2. Test case: `clear`<br>
        Expected: All students and courses are removed from the system.
 Success message confirms the database has been cleared.
 Both student and course lists display as empty.

-    3. Test case: `clear` (when database is already empty)<br>
+    3. Test case: `clear` (when database is already empty, it does not contain any student and course)<br>
-       Expected: Success message confirms the database has been cleared (even though it was already empty).
+       Expected: A message which shows both address book and course book are empty will be displayed.

 ### Viewing and listing data